-The Company has pursued the advancement of its Promontorio and La Cigarra Projects.
-As of late 2018 it as focussed on its Columba Project, as well as continuing an established Generative Exploration Teams in Northwest Mexico, focussed on discoveries in Mexico.
-The Company continues to seek joint venture partners to option its generative exploration projects to conduct exploration and make option payments to the Company to obtain a right to an earn-in interest in the Company's generative projects.
+The Company has pursued drilling and advancement of its Promontorio, La Negra and La Cigarra Projects, which are part of the Company's resource projects.
+As of late 2018 the Company has principally been focussed on exploration activities at its Columba Project.
+The Company continues to seek joint venture partners to option other generative exploration projects to conduct exploration and make option payments to the Company to obtain a right to an earn-in interest in the Company's generative projects.